 My good friend Javi gave me an early birthday present—pick-up sticks and jackstones, a throwback to the toys I enjoyed in my analog childhood.

 How did a ’90s kid entertain herself?
 I played hide ‘n seek and other street games outside.
 When inside the house, we had board games, toys, and books.
-I remember how my classmates and I were more excited about the cheap games we got from the sari-sari store (small convenience stores in the Philippines).
-Because we couldn’t easily lug around our dollhouses and plush toys, we treasured the games we could hide in our pockets, like jackstones, marbles, Chinese jackstones, and pick-up sticks.
+I remember how my classmates and I were more excited about the cheap games we got from the sari-sari stores in the Philippines.
+Because we couldn’t easily lug around our dollhouses and plush toys, we treasured the games we could hide in our pockets, like jackstones, marbles, and pick-up sticks.

-These toys still exist today, but it doesn’t seem to have the popular appeal of an iPad app filled with fancy background music and graphics.
+These toys still exist today, but they don’t have the popular appeal of an iPad app filled with fancy background music and graphics.
 The plastic toys of my childhood are still used as loot bag fillers at kiddie parties, but I rarely see children play with them.

 Do you remember how to play pick-up sticks?
 Here are the basic rules: